bikashdaga/my-links/README.md

 - [shell-operator](https://github.com/flant/shell-operator) - Integration layer between Kubernetes cluster events and shell scripts by treating scripts as hooks triggered by events -- `Golang`
 - [skaffold](https://github.com/GoogleCloudPlatform/skaffold) - Easy and repeatable Kubernetes development, test locally then push to a cluster, by Google -- `Golang`
 - [Sloop](https://github.com/salesforce/sloop) - Monitors Kubernetes, recording histories of events and resource state changes and providing visualizations to aid in debugging past events, by Salesforce -- `Golang`
+- [Stackrox](https://github.com/stackrox/stackrox) - Performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by hardening the environment -- `various lang`
+- [Starboard](https://github.com/aquasecurity/starboard) - k8s native security toolkit that integrates heterogeneous security tools by incorporating their outputs into Kubernetes CRDs (Custom Resource Definitions) and from there, making security reports accessible through the Kubernetes API -- `Golang`
 - [Steampipe Mod - Kubernetes Compliance](https://hub.steampipe.io/mods/turbot/kubernetes_compliance) - Run individual controls or full compliance benchmarks for NSA and CISA Kubernetes Hardening Guidance across all of your Kubernetes clusters -- `Golang`
 - [Stern](https://github.com/wercker/stern) - Allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
 Each result is color coded for quicker debugging -- `Golang`
 - [Squash](https://github.com/solo-io/squash) - Debug applications from your terminal or IDE while they run in Kubernetes or OpenShift (locally or remotely) -- `Golang`